 Fans of the herb kratom say it offers pain relief, calms anxiety, and can help ease opioid withdrawal symptoms.
-However, a new report from the Food and Drug Administration says the popular herbal substance acts like a prescription-strength opioid and is associated with several dozen deaths.
+However, several federal government agencies have issued warnings that it acts like a prescription-strength opioid and could be easily abused.

 What is kratom?